elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/008-uses-for-modules.md

 end
 ```

-While the designer of `FancyReporter` was most likely just trying to be well organized by offering `FancyReporter::String::Formatter`, this small change causes immediate headaches because it changes the meaning of `String.new` in `Document`'s initialize method.
+While the designer of `FancyReporter` was most likely trying to be well organized by offering `FancyReporter::String::Formatter`, this small change causes headaches because it changes the meaning of `String.new` in `Document`'s initialize method.
 In fact, you cannot even create an instance of `Document` before the following error is raised:

 ```ruby
 ?> FancyReporter::Document.new